 “How did he?”

-I hadn’t seen my sister cry since middle school.
+I hadn’t seen my sister cry since I was in middle school.
 She pulled out a leather satchel, his, the one she’d been after him about since she was a little girl.
 She set it in her lap, her face balled up in this terrible cry.
 Mom curled in close to her.
 I guess being a mom kicked in and she overcame the grief for a moment.
 Millie collapsed into her and sort of pushed the box to me.

 I reached inside, found something soft.
 The Army jacket–the one I’d begged him for at the surplus store over the summer.
 I took it, breathing in the musty smell of his truck, where it must have sat for months until he set it in the box.
-Where it had been when he died.
-During his funeral.
+Where it had been when he died, during his funeral.
 The whole time we’d been… like this.

 Everyone was a mess after that, Aunts and Uncles too.
 By then it was like the bathroom didn’t exist, we were crying without caring, thinking how he should have been there, pretending to be surprised at the box arriving at the door.
 “What in the world could this be?” he’d say, doing his best not to crack a smile.
 Another one of his gags.